Jemurai/policy/policies/Incident_Response_Policy.md

 experts, delegate within the organization and develop an incident response team such that the organization's ability to respond to incidents is structured and repeatable.

-Anyone internal or external can report a security incident by addressing an email to security@{{company_name}}.com, which will trigger an incident to be handled by the security officer.
+Anyone internal or external can report a security incident by addressing an email to security@{{company_domain}}, which will trigger an incident to be handled by the security officer.

 Reporting incidents must include: